2018 National Invitation Tournament: Schedule

-The NIT Tournament began on Tuesday, March 13, 2018.
-Due to a conflict at Taco Bell Arena (with the NCAA tournament), Boise State travelled to the University of Washington for their first round match.
+The NIT began on Tuesday, March 13, 2018.
+Due to a conflict at Taco Bell Arena (with the NCAA tournament), Boise State travelled to the University of Washington for their first-round match.
 The first three rounds were played on campus sites.
-The Semifinals were held on Tuesday, March 27, and the Championship Game was held on Thursday, March 29, at Madison Square Garden in New York City.
+The semifinals were held on Tuesday, March 27, and the championship game was held on Thursday, March 29, at Madison Square Garden in New York City.

 Bracket

-^ Game played at Washington due to Taco Bell Arena hosting First and Second Round 2018 NCAA tournament games.
+^ Game played at Washington due to Taco Bell Arena hosting first- and second-round 2018 NCAA tournament games.